This is the second part of a series on Google Custom Search Engines.

 You can also create promotions for specific queries, which might move up a specified page in search results that you want to draw attention to, useful for “making announcements and promoting products, services, events, and content that you want your users to discover.”

-Another important aspect of Google Custom Search is the ability to create query refinements for your search results that appear above those results.
+Another important aspect of Google Custom Search Engines is the ability to create query refinements for your search results that appear above those results.

 You can create refinement labels for sites.
 If someone performs a fairly broad search, labels associated with sites in the search results may appear above the results that can help searchers drill down to pages about specific topics.